Hazelnoot/Jobs-at-Takeaway.com/Senior PHP developer (Laravel-Symfony).md

 - Familiar or working with Scrum framework

 ## Our offer
 - Being part of dynamic and international eCommerce company with flat hierarchies
 - Joining an international and professional team
 - Competitive salary and contribution to your pension plan
 - Custom workstations/laptops (Mac/Linux/PC)
 - Internal as well as external schoolings and conferences
 - Awesome team events and global gatherings, such as our annual ski trip and summer event at the beach!

+Ready to join our global journey?
+[Click the button](https://www.takeaway.com/jobs/vacancy/vacancy-it-senior-php-developer-laravel-symfony-enschede) to send us your motivational letter and CV.

 **Where?** Enschede